ryanlanciaux/correspond/README.md

     }
 ```

-- Create a Client component using the `Client` container component from `correspond`
+- Create a Client component using the `Client` container component from `correspond`.
+This Client depends on the `connectionProps` from the `Correspondent` component above.

 ```javascript
 import { Client } from "correspond";